JoyOfHardware/Haskellator/README.md

 # Limitations
  - Does not support propagating non-two state logic, that is, no support for X or Z values.
+Default behavior is to successfully parser such input.
+In the future, we will have validation phases that reject circuits with X or Z values.

-Default behavior is to reject such input although future iterations may support initializing X and Z to 0.
+   We may eventually support initializing X and Z values to 0.

  - All cycles in circuit graphs must have at one D Flip-Flop on the cycle path.
 This requirement necesarily pre-cludes simulation of circuits such as NAND level-resolution SRAMs.
 The main reason for